wagnerdantas/Wagnerdantas/README.md

 :computer: I'm a quality analyst studying full stack software development!

-:house_with_garden: I’m from Brazil.
+:house_with_garden: From Brazil.

-:books: I’m currently learning Java.
+:books: Currently learning Java.

 :outbox_tray: 2023 Goals: Learn Java and Python and create new projects